yamhillcco.org

 Email: mailbox.hclc@odhsoha.oregon.gov

-If you want a paper copy of the OHA complaint form sent to you call YCCO Customer Service at 855-722-8205 (TTY 711).
+If you want a paper copy of the OHA complaint form sent to you, call YCCO Customer Service at 855-722-8205 (TTY 711).

-Declarations for Mental Health Treatment
+A Declarations for Mental Health Treatment

 Oregon has a form called a Declaration for Mental Health Treatment.
 This form is a legal document.